MalexT/raspberry-pi-journal/docs/index.md

 Idea: Learn about self hosting, networking and creating relatively safe RPI that's exposed to the Internet.

+Goal: Create a relatively safe RPI that's exposed to the Internet.

 This RPI can and probably will be used as a home server and/or a server that can host multiple web API's (with the intention that they will strictly communicate with one or two devices outside home network).

 *note: At the time of writing this md file, you can consider me a beginner to RPI, and thus some of notes might be over explained while others might not be.